neo4j-devtools/relate/packages/cli/docs/dbms.md

   DBMS  Name or ID of a Neo4j instance

 OPTIONS
-  -e, --environment=environment  [default: default] Name of the environment to run the command against -u, --user=user                [default: neo4j] Neo4j DBMS user to create the token for
+  -e, --environment=environment  Name of the environment to run the command against -u, --user=user                [default: neo4j] Neo4j DBMS user to create the token for
 ```